AndysBoot/NYIT-github-event-ACMxSWE/README.md

 # NYIT-github-event-ACM
-(((REWRITE))) "Self reminder to rewrite this readme template and make it more personalized for the ACM Event"
+(((REWRITE))) "Self reminder to rewrite this readme template and make it more personalized/polished for the ACM Event"

 🚀 Welcome to Your GitHub Learning Hub